Mt. San Jacinto College: History

 The Mt.
-San Jacinto Community College District was formed in 1962 by a vote of the citizens in Banning, Beaumont, Hemet and San Jacinto.
+San Jacinto Community College District was formed in 1960 by a vote of the citizens in Banning, Beaumont, Hemet, and San Jacinto.

 The college enrolled its first students in the fall of 1963, holding classes in rented facilities in the San Gorgonio Pass and San Jacinto Valley.
 The college's first president was Milo P. Johnson, whom the library on the San Jacinto Campus is currently named after.
 The San Jacinto Campus opened in 1965 with two buildings and has since grown into a larger, more comprehensive campus serving the local community.
-In 1975, the residents of Temecula, Lake Elsinore, Perris and adjacent areas voted to join the Mt.
+In 1975, the residents of Temecula, Lake Elsinore, Perris, and adjacent areas voted to join the Mt.
 San Jacinto Community College District, increasing the college's area to the present 1,700 square miles.
 Although the boundaries have remained stable since 1975, the District has changed dramatically, especially since the 1980s.
-In recent years, unprecedented population growth has fostered the highest rate of enrollment increase of all 115 California community colleges.
+In recent years, unprecedented population growth has fostered the highest rate of enrollment increase of all 116 California community colleges.

 In response to this intense growth, Mt.
 San Jacinto College opened its Menifee Valley Campus in October 1990.
 By the end of its first year, there were 2,100 students attending classes at the new campus.
-Today the campus serves more than 7,000 students each semester.
+Today, the campus serves more than 12,000 students each semester.

-With the rapid growth in enrollment at both campuses, the District has engaged in extensive planning and development to ensure state-of-the-art learning environments for Mt.
-San Jacinto College students.
 The San Jacinto Campus has been master-planned and essentially will be rebuilt over the next 15 to 20 years to accommodate 12,000 to 15,000 students.
-In the fall of 1993, the Alice P. Cutting Business & Technology Center opened to students with new laboratories for Business, Computer Information Science, Engineering Technologies, Electronics and Photography.
-In the fall of 1995, a state-of-the-art music building opened on the San Jacinto Campus.
-The 1995-96 year saw a vast increase in classroom space on the Menifee Valley Campus with the opening of the Allied Health and Fine Arts buildings.
+In the fall of 1993, the Alice P. Cutting Business & Technology Center opened to students with new laboratories for Business, Computer Information Science, Engineering Technologies, Electronics, and Photography.
+In the fall of 1995, a music building opened on the San Jacinto Campus.
+The 1995–96 year saw a vast increase in classroom space on the Menifee Valley Campus with the opening of the Allied Health and Fine Arts buildings.

 The master plan for the Menifee Valley Campus will ultimately provide for 15,000 to 20,000 students.
 A new learning resource center on this campus opened during the Spring 2006.
 The construction of two new childcare centers in 2002 paved the way for a major expansion of the Child Development and Teacher Training Center at MSJC.

 On May 19, 2011, groundbreaking began for a new Social Sciences and Humanities building on the Menifee Valley Campus.
 The state approved funding for the project in 2008, but funding was delayed because of California's budget crisis.
 Funding was appropriated again in 2010 after the state was able to sell bonds.
-This new building will allow MSJC to move some classes that are currently held in aging portables into the new facility with state-of-the-art equipment.
-MVC Building I is expected to open its doors to students by Fall 2012.
+This new building allowed MSJC to move some classes that were being held in aging portables into the new facility.
+The new MVC building was available to students by Fall 2012.